 What is the importance of regular dental check-ups?

-Regular dental check-ups are essential for maintaining good oral health.
-During these visits, your dentist can identify and treat problems like cavities, gum disease, or oral infections before they worsen.
-Routine cleanings remove plaque and tartar buildup that brushing alone cannot eliminate, reducing the risk of tooth decay and gum disease.
-Additionally, check-ups include screenings for oral cancer and other systemic health issues that may manifest in the mouth.
+Regular dental checkups are essential for maintaining good oral health.
+At checkups, your dentist finds and fixes problems early—like cavities, gum disease, or infections—before they get serious.
+Professional cleanings remove tough plaque and tartar that regular brushing can’t, helping prevent decay and gum problems.
+Additionally, checkups include screenings for oral cancer and other systemic health issues that may manifest in the mouth.

 What is the role of a dental hygienist in general dentistry?

 Dental hygienists play a vital role in general dentistry by focusing on preventative care and patient education.
-They perform professional cleanings to remove plaque and tartar, apply fluoride treatments, and provide guidance on proper brushing and flossing techniques.
+They clean your teeth, apply fluoride, and show you the best ways to brush and floss.
 Hygienists also assist dentists during exams by taking X-rays and recording oral health issues.

 How can I prevent cavities and tooth decay?